Introduction

 4 - Drop Shadow:

 Note: This is useful for applying shadows to irregular shapes, like text and SVG elements.
-For applying shadows to regular elements, you should probably use a box-shadow instead like .shadow-sm .shadow .shadow-lg classes.
+For applying shadows to regular elements, you should probably use a box-shadow instead like .shadow-sm, .shadow, and .shadow-lg classes.

 Example: